What is Service Desk Management: A Comprehensive IT Support Guide

 | Problem Management | Find and fix the root cause of recurring incidents. | Investigating why a server crashes every Friday and deploying a permanent fix, or analyzing repeated application errors after a patch. |

-| Knowledge Management | Create and share information to empower users and IT staff. | Writing a self-help article on how to connect to the new office Wi-Fi, or documenting a common software installation procedure. |
+| Knowledge Management | Create and share information to help users and IT staff. | Writing a self-help article on how to connect to the office Wi-Fi, or documenting a common software installation procedure. |

 Key Objectives of Service Desk Management